The Top 5 Scrapbooking Tools That Are Proven To Help You Create Better Layouts

 You might also consider purchasing a centering ruler.
 This type of ruler has a "0" in the center and then extends six inches to the left and right of the zero.
 A centering ruler comes in handy any time you want to center an item beneath another item.

 Tool 4: Scissors.
 Office and craft tools.

 Scissors definitely ranks as one of the top scrapbooking tools!
 However, it is easy to get carried away in purchasing different types of scissors.
 I recommend that you look for the following features when purchasing your scissors:

-A part of 8″ or 10″ office scissors will come in handy for any regular cutting that is needed, such as cutting a strip of card stock, cutting simple shapes, or snipping a piece of ribbon.
+A part of 8″ or 10″ office scissors will come in handy for any regular cutting that is needed, such as cutting a strip of card stock, cut simple shapes, or snipping a piece of ribbon.
 Some people prefer scissors with bent handles, while others prefer straight scissors.

 If you are not familiar with this type of scissors, please note that the tips are super sharp.
 The cover should be kept on them when not in use and place out of reach from small children.

 Another must-have scrapbook tool is patterned scissors.
 There are several to choose from, but start out with ones that either give a zigzag effect or a scalloped look.
 You can always add to your collection later on.
 Having just one or two in your scrapbook tools collection will be a great start.

 Tool 5: Scrapbook storage.
 Bins and more!

 The other crate houses the rest of my paper which I organize by color.
 Whenever I come across a thin piece of cardboard I use it to help separate categories.
 By using the crates, I can easily see what I have and it helps me come up with creative ideas.

 *Photo provided by an outside source.*